 The icon will be placed all over, meaning there needs to be a few color versions to fit different backgrounds.

-When all these are generated, you can further upload any other logo variation you prepared, and then present everything together in a professional and organized manner.
+When all these are created, you can further upload any other logo variation you prepared, and then present everything together in a professional and organized manner.

 Save time with Gingersauce!

-Upload your logo into the platform, generate your logo variations, and present your designs in a professional brand book.
+Upload your logo into the platform, choose your logo variations, and present your designs in a professional brand book.
 Time — saved, the client’s expectations — surpassed.